 - The Stoic: Not to an extreme, but it is there fitting of a steel type user.

-- Stone Wall: Some of his Pokémon don't hit too hard, but they take hits very well (Skarmory on the physical side mostly),
+- Stone Wall: Half his Pokémon - Skarmory, Claydol and Cradily - don't hit too hard, having (Special) Attack stats that come short of average, but they take hits very well (Skarmory on the physical side mostly).

-- Mighty Glacier: One half of his team - Aggron, Armaldo and Metagross - fit this role, being slow but having strong Attack stats to utilize.
+- Mighty Glacier: The other half of his team - Aggron, Armaldo and Metagross - fit this role, being slow but having strong Attack stats to utilize.

 - Weapon of Choice: Metagross.
 In the remakes, it will Mega Evolve during the Champion battle.